Laser Beam Machining: Definition, Working Principle And Application

 Lens

-A lens is used to focus the laser beam to the specified area of the workpiece.
+A lens is used to focus the laser beam on the specified area of the workpiece.

 Advantages Of Laser Beam Machining